Top 8 Reasons Software Projects Fail

 Having no communication between the prospective software owner and the development team, and having a substantial amount of uncontrolled communication, are two edges of the same sword.
 Either can easily kill a project.
 That’s why there should be a point-person whose task is overseeing and controlling the communications process, ensuring the productive involvement of all key players.

 Solution: Involve End Users and Stakeholders, and Make Sure They’re Interested in the Project!

 The frequency and channel(s) of communication should be established right at the start of the project.
 They should never be interrupted or forgotten.
-Additionally, different types of communication style should be utilized and should match the needs of each part of the process.
-Many people mistakenly believe that discussions and team meetings are a waste of time—and sometimes they are, if they’re not held with a specific goal in mind!
+Additionally, different types of communication style should be utilized and should match the needs of each part of the software development process.
+Many people mistakenly believe that discussions and team meetings are a waste of time—and sometimes they are if they’re not held with a specific goal in mind!

 Reason #5: No Real User Input or Feedback Leads to Software Project Failure